 Like nearby Atlanta, the weather in Stone Mountain alternates between hot and humid summers and mild but short winters.
 The most pleasant time to stay in a cabin here is during the spring sweet spot from late March to early June, when conditions are more pleasant, with highs in the upper 50s to low 80s Fahrenheit and lows in the lower 40s to lower 60s.
 The autumn season brings similar temperatures, but while rainy days are common in the spring, fall’s precipitation can be harsher with snow and rain, making it less popular for travelers.
 Winters are cold with snow and rain — highs are in the 50s and lows in the 30s.

-What are the top things to do in Stone Mountain?
+Top things to do in Stone Mountain

 Stone Mountain Park